Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Once you’ve had breakfast at the camp, you prepare for the next stage of your journey — an hour-long private transfer to Lucmabamba where you intersect with the Inca Jungle Trail.
 Once you disembark from the vehicle, you will begin the day’s trekking, continuing along the same trail as the previous day.
 Recently discovered, this trail has been confirmed as the original path that the jungle tribes used to transport supplies to the citadel of Machu Picchu.
 Your guide will explain the history and significance of this trail as you ascend the stone stairway to the top of the hill.
 Once you reach the peak of the hill, you will see the ancient archaeological site of Lactapata as well as you will take your first glance at Machu Picchu, flanked by the peak of the snow-covered mountain Salkantay.
 Your guide will give you a guided tour of these ruins, explaining their purpose and highlighting the interesting architectural properties of these ancient places.

-On arrival to Aguas Calientes your guide will escort you to a comfortable family run hostel with private bathrooms where you can enjoy your dinner and rest ahead for your following day’s visit to Machu Picchu.
+On arrival to Aguas Calientes, your guide will escort you to a comfortable family-room hostel with private bathrooms where you can enjoy your dinner and rest ahead for your following day’s visit to Machu Picchu.
 Aguas Calientes is a unique and interesting place, famous not only for the entry point to Machu Picchu but also for the hot springs for which it is named Aguas Calientes (= hot springs).
 Apart from that, you can also spend some of your time exploring the small town and visiting the sights to be found here.

 Meals: Breakfast, Lunch, Dinner